 What to Pack for a Great River Road Trip

 Here is a packing checklist of key items to bring along on your trip to ensure you have all the travel essentials.

 - Pack your camera at the top of this list because you will want to document all the incredible views.

 - Food is a must so include snacks, lunch, and dinner in your packing plan.
 Remember that some river towns are more rural with limited options for food or gas stations.
 Plan accordingly.

 - Bring sunscreen and sunglasses to keep you safe from the sun’s rays or driving glare when looking at your camera phone screen in front of your face for hours on end.

-- Be sure to pack water bottles, snacks, and a jacket as well because there is no telling how long you will be out exploring nature out your Great River Road journey.
+- Be sure to pack water bottles, snacks, and a jacket as well because there is no telling how long you will be out exploring nature on your Great River Road journey.